Teams in Everhour 2

 The vast majority of our users (except individual freelancers) work on a single team and their time should be combined in one place.

-As of now, we faced a lot of cases when people have accidentally created/joined the wrong team and reported time incorrectly and that is not acceptable for invoicing purpose.
-Could result in very expensive mistake!
+As of now, we faced a lot of cases when people have accidentally created/joined the wrong team and reported time incorrectly and that is not acceptable for invoicing purposes.
+Could result in a very expensive mistake!

-Estimates is a part of internal process.
-External collaborators can adhere different standards and whatever reason may change assessments, report superfluous or irrelevant time etc. Which breaks the process for the other party.
+Estimates is a part of the internal process.
+External collaborators can adhere to different standards and whatever reason may change assessments, report superfluous or irrelevant time, etc. Which breaks the process for the other party.